TOOLKIT TABLE OF CONTENTS

 Illinois Farm to School Boot Camps are a half day of learning, hands-on practice and collaboration to help you expand your knowledge in key areas of farm to school practice, creating a deeper impact as you build your program.
 Each boot camp is geared towards teams of food service, educators and garden managers.

-ISBE Continuing Education Credits are available for food service staff at every Illinois boot camp.
+ISBE Continuing Education Credits are available for food service staff at every Farm to School training.
+Please ask us which categories apply to the specific training you participated in.

 Ways to Learn Through Example and Action